Sick Time - HR Policy 303

 There is no maximum for the amount of sick time an employee may accrue.

-Regular part-time bi-weekly paid and Alternative Work Schedule (AWS) employees accrue prorated time based on hours paid during each pay period.
-Part-time regular monthly paid AWS employees accrue prorated time based on their assigned FTE.
+Regular part-time nonexempt and Alternative Work Schedule (AWS) employees accrue prorated time based on hours paid during each pay period.
+Part-time regular exempt AWS employees accrue prorated time based on their assigned FTE.

 The accrual rate for sick time benefits for faculty with nine-month appointments is 7.5 days for each 9 months of service under their regular appointment.
 Nine-month faculty working under a full-time appointment with UAB during the summer may accrue an additional 2.5 days of sick time.